abhro/DiffEqDocs.jl/docs/src/examples/classical_physics.md

 #### Simple Pendulum

 We will start by solving the pendulum problem.
-In the physics class, we often solve this problem by small angle approximation, i.e. ``\sin(θ) \approx θ``, because otherwise, we get an elliptic integral which doesn't have an analytic solution.
+In the physics class, we often solve this problem by small angle approximation, i.e. ``\sin(θ) ≈ θ``, because otherwise, we get an elliptic integral which doesn't have an analytic solution.
 The linearized form is

 ```math
 \ddot{θ} + \frac{g}{L} θ = 0